s-over-4/f-over-4/README.md

 # f/4

-download and run
+to run, use:
 ```
 python3 botbotbot.py [roomname]
 ```
-to launch the bot in that room. if it complains of missing packages, use
+to launch the bot in that room.

+if it complains of missing packages, use:
 ```
 pip3 install [module name]
 ```